Phase Change Material Thermal Storage Calculator

 - Lumped efficiency: the efficiency factor stands in for several real losses at once, including insulation loss, heat transfer limits, and control strategy.

-Because of those assumptions, the result is best used for comparison, early-stage sizing, and reasonableness checks.
+Because of those assumptions, the result is best used for comparison, early-stage sizing, and reasonableness checks for PCM concepts.
 Detailed equipment design usually needs supplier data, transient heat-transfer modeling, and experimental validation under the real operating cycle.

 Thermal cycles are not always the neat textbook case of “start solid, melt completely, finish liquid.”
 This calculator handles several practical edge cases in a sensible way, but it is still helpful to know how to interpret them.